Conserving the Paintings

 Adapting the Church

 Alongside the conservation of the painted interior, we will undertake the extensive capital works to the church needed to create an environment where the paintings can be stabilised and protected for future generations.
-Currently the church’s large and uninsulated roof and over-efficient heating system causes temperate and humidity fluctuations that are damaging to the unstable paint layers of the Bloomsbury murals.
+Currently the church’s large and uninsulated roof and over-efficient heating system causes temperate and humidity fluctuations that are damaging to the unstable paint layers of the Bloomsbury paintings.

 Two major capital works will help create an improved environment for the paintings: